dssheth/bash-scripting-2025/week-1/28_may_ch1_2.md

 7. The History List

-The commands typed are recorded as typed in shell.
+The commands typed are recorded in shell history.

 Some of the commands I learnt are: